Minimum salary increase for Tier 2 General Migrants

 From November 2016 Tier 2 ICT Skills Transfer category has been closed for new entrants.
 This category was previously used to transfer employees from overseas locations to acquire new skills necessary for their roles.
 Employees transferred to the UK for training now have to meet general requirements under Short Term ICT category with applicable minimum salary of £30,000.
 There is also a requirement that the role cannot be filled by a new UK recruit.

-The Short Term category (for transfer of employees for up to 12 months to the UK location) will be closed to new entrants in April 2017.
+The Short Term category (for transfer of employees for up to 12 months to the UK location) has been closed to new entrants from April 2017.

 There remains the Graduate Trainee category with the salary threshold reduced from £24,800 to £23,000.
 The employer is now allowed to bring up to 20 trainees to the UK.